Stewart-Cassiar Travel Guide

 The community of Bell II

 Bell 2 is located 96 km north of Meziadin and was named because it’s the second bridge across the Bell Irving River.
-Bell 2 Lodge is a modern all-service lodge for travellers heading north or south.
+Bell II Lodge is a modern all-service lodge for travellers heading north or south.
 Here you find four-star accommodation, an excellent restaurant, campsites for RV’s and tents, as well as a gas station with a coffee shop.

 Tatogga Lake and Iskut

-A further 8 km takes you to the tiny Tahltan village of Iskut which includes a post office, gas station and a grocery store.
+A further 8 km takes you to the tiny Tahltan village of Iskut which has a post office, gas station and a grocery store.
 You can rent cabins or camp at the Mountain Shadow RV Park.

 Both places are the getaways to the spectacular wilderness parks of Mount Edziza and Spatsizi Plateau.

 About 83 km north of Iskut you arrive at the community of Dease Lake (population 302).
 It is the centre of services for Highway 37 communities.
 Here you find gas stations, motels, stores, Post office, and laundromat.